 “What I noticed immediately about these women is that they were enthusiastic and open.
 They wanted to be there, and they wanted it to go well.
 People laugh at your jokes, even if they’re not that funny.
 It was much less awkward than one might imagine.”

 This way you can meet people more than once, and get to know them on a personal level.
-Why not ask your new neighbours about what the location has to offer?
+Why not ask your new neighbors about what the location has to offer?
 After all, they live nearby so can easily give you the low-down on where to go.
-Meeting people is the best way to learn about your surroundings, local knowledge and personal recommendations, will give you a much better understanding of what to do and where to go.
-With GirlCrew getting out and exploring couldn’t be easier as you immediately have access to a pool of people who are all in the same boat, and are open to meeting up.
+Meeting people is the best way to learn about your surroundings, local knowledge, and personal recommendations will give you a much better understanding of what to do and where to go.
+With GirlCrew getting out and exploring couldn’t be easier as you immediately have access to a pool of people who are all in the same boat and are open to meeting up.

 My GirlCrew Experience